Aussieforks/aussieforks-modpack/README.md

 ### advtrains\_platform
 Adds a lot more options for materials to make platforms for the advtrains mod on top of the default sandstone and stone brick.
 Also adds 'level crossing' nodes (available in a few materilas) which are long flat nodes that cover tracks to give the look that the tracks are embedded in a road surface.

+This pack uses the fork by W3RQ01 which adds support for additional mods.

-* Mod author: Och_Nö
+* Mod author: Och\_Nö
+* Fork maintainer: W3RQ01
-* 45 degree platforms designed by Och_Nö and model made by Blockhead.
+* 45 degree platforms designed by Och\_Nö and model made by Blockhead.

 ### animalworld
 Chopped up Fork of Wilhelmine's Animal World mod that adds just a kangaroo.
 The mod also includes a crocodile but I am using the one from mobs\_animal by Tenplus1 for that.